India International Exchange

-The India International Exchange Limited (India INX) is India's first international stock exchange which is under the ownership of Ministry of Finance, Government of India.
-It is located at the International Financial Services Centre, GIFT City in Gujarat.
+India International Exchange IFSC Limited, also known as the India International Exchange (India INX), is India's first international stock exchange.
+It was launched as a subsidiary of the Bombay Stock Exchange (BSE).
+It is located at the International Financial Services Centre, GIFT City.

-It was inaugurated by Indian Prime Minister Narendra Modi on 9 January 2017.
+It was inaugurated by the Prime Minister of India, Narendra Modi, on 9 January 2017.
 The trading operations began on 16 January 2017.
 It operates on EUREX T7, an advanced technology platform.
 India INX claims that it is the world's fastest exchange, with a turn-around time of 4 microseconds.
 It operates 22 hours a day, six days a week.
 These timings facilitate international investors and Non-Resident Indians to trade from anywhere across the globe at their preferred time.

+History

+India International Exchange (India INX) is India's international stock exchange based in IFSC, GIFT City.
+It was launched by the BSE in January 2017 with the aim of providing a world-class trading platform for international investors.

+India INX offers trading in various asset classes, including equities, currencies, and commodities.
+It operates for 22 hours a day, allowing investors from different time zones to trade at their convenience.
+The exchange is regulated by the Securities and Exchange Board of India (SEBI) and offers several tax benefits to investors.

+Chronology

 Operations

 In early 2020, the Asian Development Bank raised $118 million from offshore rupee-linked 10-year bonds.
 The bonds were listed on India INX.
 India INX offers access to the full range of stocks and exchange-traded funds available in US markets.
 The daily average volume in foreign stocks in India INX during the month of January 2022 was $5,242.
 By May it had risen to $42,954 and to $195,139 in June 2022.
 During the last week of June, the daily average volume was $462,036.

+Indices

+India INX offers a wide range of products, including equity derivatives, currency derivatives, and commodity derivatives.

+Some of the key indices that are traded on India INX are: